Difference Between Actual Cash Value vs Replacement Cost

 Below is the top 4 difference between Actual Cash Value vs Replacement Cost

-- However, Actual Cash Value indicates the Book Value of the asset or item in the books of the insurance company.
+- However, Actual Cash Value indicates the Book Value of the asset or item in the insurance company’s books.
 This particular issue is always heavily contested as depreciation is heavily subjective.
 On the other hand, the Replacement Cost is comparatively simple.
 The only factor affecting the cost there is the age of the replacement asset.

 - The calculation involved deducting Depreciation in the calculation of Actual Cash Value, whereas Replacement Cost involves the reduction of only a standard and mostly pre-determined deductible.